Bro Radio

 Bro Radio is a community radio station broadcasting to Barry, Llantwit Major, Penarth and surrounding areas in the Vale of Glamorgan (Bro Morgannwg), South Wales.

+The station is owned and operated by Vale of Glamorgan Broadcasting, a community interest company (CIC) and broadcasts from studios at the YMCA Hub in Barry, with a secondary studio based at The Old School in Llantwit Major.

-The station broadcasts on 98.1 FM in Barry and the central Vale, on 98.4 FM in the St Athan and Rhoose areas, on 100.2 FM in Llantwit Major and western parts of the Vale, and on 106.1 FM in Penarth and the surrounding area.
+Bro Radio broadcasts on 98.1 FM in Barry and the central Vale, on 98.4 FM in the St Athan and Rhoose areas, on 100.2 FM in Llantwit Major and western parts of the Vale, and on 106.1 FM in Penarth and the surrounding area, as well as on DAB+ in the eastern Vale of Glamorgan, Cardiff and Caerphilly.

 Overview

 Apart from national news bulletins, most of the station's output is produced and presented locally by a team of 60 volunteers, a paid operations director and a sales & finance manager.

 In August 2020, plans were announced to broadcast in Penarth and the Eastern Vale of Glamorgan.

 In December 2020, Bro Radio was named Station of the Year at the annual Community Radio Awards.

 The following year, the station began broadcasting on 106.1 FM to Penarth and the Eastern Vale, along with another relay on 98.4 FM for the St Athan and Rhoose areas.

+On 26 June 2023, Bro Radio began broadcasting on DAB+ in Cardiff, Caerphilly and the Eastern Vale of Glamorgan via the Cardiff DAB small-scale multiplex.

 Programming

 Bro Radio's schedule consists of locally produced programming including music-led daytime output, local news and sport, current affairs and features, events coverage, and specialist programming during the evenings and at weekends.

-As of September 2021, the station produces around 110 hours per week, including monthly programmes on business, culture, volunteering and youth affairs, along with a monthly bilingual show on Welsh language music.

 News and current affairs

-Bro Radio's newsroom produces and broadcasts local news bulletins on the half hour from 7.30am to 10.30am and from 1.30pm to 6.30pm on weekdays, with local headlines on the hour during Vale Drive.
+Bro Radio's newsroom produces and broadcasts local news bulletins on the half hour from 7.30am to 9.30am and from 1.30pm to 6.30pm on weekdays, with local headlines on the hour during Vale Drive.

+At weekends, local news bulletins also air on the hour between 10am and 1pm on Saturdays and Sundays.

-The station also produces a weekly current affairs programme, The Vale This Week, on Wednesday evenings, along with an online local news service.
+Bro Radio also produces a weekly current affairs programme, The Vale This Week, along with a sports show on Monday evenings and an online local news service.

-The station also airs hourly national bulletins from Sky News Radio 24 hours a day.
+The station also airs hourly national bulletins from Sky News Radio 24 hours a day, accompanied by hourly local bulletins on Saturdays and Sundays from 10am to 1pm.